timkomate/HTU21D-measurement/README.md

 ## Configuration
 The script requires two JSON configuration files: `config.json` and `secrets.json`.

+- Example configuration files can be found in the `configs` folder.
+- Before running the script, copy the example `config.json` and `secrets.json` files to the root folder of the repository and configure them with appropriate values.

 - `config.json` contains general configuration parameters for the script:
     * database_user: MariaDB username for accessing the database.
     * host: Database host address.
     * port: Database port number.
     * database: Name of the database to store the data.
     * dt: Time interval (in seconds) between sensor readings.

 - `secrets.json` contains sensitive information like the database password.
 Make sure to keep this file secure and don't share it in public repositories.

 Example `config.json`: